hizzle-co/noptin/readme.txt

 == Changelog ==

+= 1.11.1 =
+* Fix: Concurrent newsletter campaigns from different sites not sent on a multisite network.

 = 1.11.0 =
 * Include percentages in Newsletter campaign stats.
 * Edit email based automation rules using the newsletter editor.